How to submit work to an illustration agency

 Even if your work isn’t quite right for the agency at the time, if you submit your work the correct way it will get looked at, so why discount yourself?
 Take 10 minutes and do the research.
 It will make all the difference!

 If you find this post useful or know someone who will, please feel free to share it.
-We hope this helps you on your quest to becoming a successful illustrator.
+We hope this helps you on your quest to become a successful illustrator.